mseemann/kfleet/README.md

         .getQueryableStore(CarStateCountProcessorBinding.CAR_STORE, QueryableStoreTypes.keyValueStore<String, Car>())

 ```

-If we have more than one instance of our streaming application running we need to decide whether the
+If we have more than one instance of our streaming application running we need to decide whether the record is stored
-record is stored locally or can only be queries from another application instance.
-If the key is stored
+locally or can only be queries from another application instance.
+If the key is stored locally we query the local store.
-locally we query the local store.
-If not, we need a remote call to query the reocord:
+If not, we need a remote call to query the record:

 ``` kotlin
 override fun findById(id: String): Mono<Car> {